cboard-org/cboard-io/_i18n/en/_posts/2021-12-20-cboard-helps-seid-communicate.md

 ‘’The Cboard app takes a little getting used to.
 To encourage Seid, we created activities in kindergarten using the Cboard symbols – and he was able to see how these symbols let him communicate with us and with other children”.

 ![Mirnela Muratović](/images/montenegro-2021-4.jpg)
-*UNICEF Montenegro / Duško Miljanić / 2021*
+Mirnela Muratovic, Seid's teaching assistant *UNICEF Montenegro / Duško Miljanić / 2021*

 Teaching assistant Mirnela Muratovic tells about how Seid now communicates more easily with her and other teachers, in Podgorica, in December 2021.